Rocka84/pushing-hue/README.md

 - clean up...
 - inspect swupdate
 	- ideally there's a way for the mods to survive an upgrade
-	- if not, maybe there's a way to manualy upgrade (parts of) the fw
+	- if not, maybe there's a way to manually upgrade (parts of) the fw
-- retry bringing ack opkg
+- retry bringing back opkg
-  - being able to install some tools would be really helpfull
+  - being able to install some tools would be really helpful

 to be continued...